bootlin/training-materials/lab-data/linux/bootloader/beaglebone-black/README.txt

 This is needed for some aspects of Free Electrons' kernel and Android labs, such as saving U-Boot environment settings to eMMC storage.

+Tested on the following board revisions:
+- Rev A5C
+- Rev A6

 Make a bootable micro-SD card
 -----------------------------